InyextcionES/OpenCore-Post-Install/universal/sleep.md

 ### Fixing CPU Power Management

-**For Intel**:
+**Para Intel**:

-To verify you have working CPU Power Management, see the [Fixing Power Management](../universal/pm.md) page.
+Para verificar si tienes working CPU Power Management, dirígete a [Fixing Power Management](../universal/pm.md) page.
 And if not, then patch accordingly.

 Also note that incorrect frequency vectors can result in wake issues, so either verify you're using the correct SMBIOS or adjust the frequency vectors of your current SMBIOS with CPUFrend.
 Tools like [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) are known for creating bad frequency vectors so be careful with tools not used by Dortania.